fbpx

 As Gen Z employees are the youngest and newest members of the workforce, they are very much motivated by financial rewards and career advancements when it comes to training and development.

-Generation Z employees are entering a workforce where moving jobs is a lot more common throughout their career.
+Generation Z employees are entering a workforce where moving jobs is a lot more common throughout their careers.
 However, if a Gen Z employee demonstrates skills and talent, it is important to encourage that staff member to stay within your organisation and create a training offering that will nourish and develop their skills and further develop the business as a whole.

-Gen Z employees’ value social equality and innovation.
-Providing training that allows them to problem solve and brainstorm creating an opportunity to break down social barriers and integrate with other members of staff is something which will motivate generation Z employees.
+Gen Z employees value social equality and innovation.
+Providing training that allows them to problem solve and brainstorm creating an opportunity to break down social barriers and integrate with other members of staff is something which will motivate Generation Z employees.

 The biggest difference between Millennials and Gen Z learners is that the primary device for Gen Zers is mobile.
 The time is now to prepare for this new generation.
-In the next five years this generation is going to make up a large part of your workforce.
+In the next five years, this generation is going to make up a large part of your workforce.

 This blog concludes the miniseries where we have looked at the three generations that currently make up the workforce.

-We are aware of the Importance of training, but it is important to prepare for the future and listen to employees to create training programmes that they will not only engage with, but that they will benefit from also.
+We are aware of the Importance of training, but it is important to prepare for the future and listen to employees to create training programmes that they will not only engage with but that they will benefit from also.